MostAwesomeDude/brismu/src/loj.md

 * objects as members of the {broda} series
 * arrows from X to Y as {ganai X gi Y}

+Note that while **Loj** is thin, its formal verification in Metamath is non-thin.
+This is not a serious issue.

 ## Table of proofs

 Metamath statement | Lojban bridi | What it means